camunda/camunda-docs/versioned_docs/version-8.2/components/modeler/web-modeler/play-your-process.md

 Incidents are raised as they would be in Zeebe.
 Here are some common incidents and how to prevent or resolve them in Play:

 - `IO_MAPPING_ERROR`: Failed to evaluate expression '{[someExpression]}' no variable found for name '[someVariable]'.
-  - _Solution:_ Check the **Variables** tab to see if the variable is set as expected.
-Then, check your process to see where the variable should have been set and debug.
+  - _Solution:_ Check the **Variables** tab to observe if the variable is set as expected.
+Then, check your process to observe where the variable should have been set and debug.
 If needed, you can manually set the variable in Play.
 - `CALLED_DECISION_ERROR`: Expected to evaluate decision '{[someDecision]}', but no decision found for id '[someDecision]'.
   - _Solution:_ Your DMN file has not been deployed.
 Go to the **Deployment** tab and upload a DMN file from your local machine.
 - `CALLED_ELEMENT_ERROR`: Expected process with BPMN process id '{[someProcessID]}' to be deployed, but not found.